r59q/ShipSimGame/README.md

 Currently the master branch is empty, because the project is still in early development.
 Look in development branch

+## Current goals

+The primary goal right now is building a solid foundation to work with.
+The first thing is the boat interface IBoat.cs.
+This needs to perfect before proceeding

+To do this I am working on a motorboat implementation, that will be used as a testbed for future boats.

 ## Getting started
 This is a walkthrough of how to get the project up and running on your own machine.
 ### Prerequisites